570ner/s7o-TurboHUD-Free-Plugins/README.md

 * This plugin pack is built for **TurboHUD Free**.
 * Most options can be toggled or adjusted from the **F8 HUD Menu**.
-* Input-automation helpers should be tested with your own keybinds and build setup.
 * Some plugins were created, borrowed, ported, or modified to work together with the HUD Menu.
-* If you find any bug, please report it.
+* If you find any bugs, please report them.